netopyr/reduxfx/README.md

 All data structures in the TodoMVC JavaFX Example are immutable.
 Unfortunately the standard collections in the JDK are problematic, if you want to enforce immutability.
 Therefore in the example makes heavy use of [Javaslang][javaslang] and its truly immutable collections.

 ### State
-The package [com.netopyr.reduxfx.todo.state](state package) contains all classes related to the state of the TodoMVC JavaFX Example.
+The package [com.netopyr.reduxfx.todo.state][package state] contains all classes related to the state of the TodoMVC JavaFX Example.
 The main class is AppModel.

 ```java
 public final class AppModel {